microsoft/EmbeddedSocial-Android-SDK/INTEGRATION_INSTRUCTIONS.md

 # Embedded Social SDK Integration
 ## Adding Embedded Social to the project
 To add the Embedded Social SDK to an Android project, update the build.gradle of your application module to include the SDK.
-The EmbeddedSocial SDK supports a minSdkVerion of 15 and higher.
+The Embedded Social SDK supports a minSdkVersion of 15 and higher.
 Currently, the project only has Maven artifacts for pre-release purposes on Bintray.
 1. Update your repositories to include the Bintray endpoint: http://dl.bintray.com/acrowntest/test
 ```xml
 repositories {